Small-time expansions for local jump-diffusion models with infinite jump activity: Expansion for the transition densities

-The main result of this section is Theorem \ref{density est-main} {below}.
+The main result of this section is Theorem \ref{densityest-main} {below}.
 For this purpose, we state {some preliminary known results.
-Let us start with the} following integration by parts formula ({the main ingredient for {existence} and smoothness of {the} density of $X^x_t$}), which is a special case of Lemma 4-14 {in \cite{BBG}} together with the discussion of Chapter IV {therein}.
+Let us start with the} following integration by parts formula ({the main ingredient for {existence} and smoothness of {the} density of $X^x_t$}), which is a special case of Lemma~4--14 {in Bichteler, Gravereaux and Jacod \cite{BBG}} together with the discussion of Chapter IV {therein}.